Prospect Park in Delaware County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Morton Homestead State Park

 Location.
 39° 52.637′ N, 75° 18.318′ W. Marker is in Prospect Park, Pennsylvania, in Delaware County.
 Marker is on Lincoln Avenue / Wanamaker Avenue (Pennsylvania Route 420), on the right when traveling south.
+This marker is next to Darby Creek where Lincoln Avenue changes to Wanamaker Avenue (420) about 1/10 th mile north of Interstate 95.
 Touch for map.
-This marker is next to Darby Creek where Lincoln Avenue changes to Wanamaker Avenue (420) about 1/10 th mile north of Interstate 95.
 Marker is at or near this postal address: 100 Lincoln Avenue, Prospect Park PA 19076, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.

 1. Morton Homestead - Wikipedia.
 (Submitted on September 11, 2013, by Keith S Smith of West Chester, Pennsylvania.)

 2. Oldest buildings in Pennsylvania - List.
 (Submitted on September 11, 2013, by Keith S Smith of West Chester, Pennsylvania.)

 3. John Morton at FindAGrave.com.
 (Submitted on September 18, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 1. One of the oldest buildings in Pennsylvania:

 The Morton homestead was founded in 1654 by Morton Mortenson, from Finland when the area along the Delaware River was part of the New Sweden colony.
 Mortenson's great-grandson, John Morton, signed the Declaration of Independence in 1776.
 Parts of this house date back to 1698 it is one of the oldest buildings in Pennsylvania.